What We Do

 In the beginning, there was America.

-Remembering Chico O'Farrill, The Man Who Put Latin Jazz in Black Tie (The Washington Post)
+- Remembering Chico O'Farrill, The Man Who Dressed Up Latin Jazz in Black Tie (The Washington Post)